-- Duties

-- Responds to disaster incidents

-- Reports to Incident Command

-- Procedures

-- Receives emergency notifications by radio/telephone or orally

-- Instructs the disaster officials to respond to incidents

-- Places departmental heads on standby
+- Receives emergency notifications by radio/telephone or orally - Instructs the disaster officials to respond to incidents - Places departmental heads or standby

 12.2.
 Director Protection Services

 Identifies specific hazards and vulnerability relating to the core function of the directorate and/or priority disaster risks for the directorate.